roronyc19/frontend-bootcamp/step2-02/exercise/README.md

 # Exercise 2: "Fluent"ize the TodoFooter.tsx

-If you don't already have the app running, start it by running `npm start` from the root of the `frontend-bootcamp` folder.
+If you don't already have the app running, start it by running `yarn start` from the root of the `frontend-bootcamp` folder.
 Click the "exercise" link under day 2 step 2 to see results.

 1. Open TSX file inside `exercise/src/components/TodoFooter.tsx`
 2. Follow the top TODO comment to import Stack, Text and DefaultButton components from Fluent